umarhassan-mitodl/15.351-spring-2008/content/pages/syllabus/prof_standards.md

 Materials gathered through research via the Internet must be cited in the same manner as more traditionally published material.
 Lack of such citation constitutes plagiarism.

 These definitions were drawn from the MIT Libraries Web site.
-For more information please visit: {{% resource_link "b50ab0a9-8707-4783-8d79-16bde9331534" "The Information Navigator" %}}.
+For more information please visit: [The Information Navigator](http://libguides.mit.edu/content.php?pid=80743&sid=598642#1885811).

 ## Individual Assignments